ciscoheat/buddy/README.md

 ## Upcoming features

-- [x] Tutorial for general guidelines when doing BDD.
-- [x] More assertions for "should".
-- [x] Ways to customize running and reporting of specific test suites.
 - [ ] Nicer reporters (especially for the browser) with stack traces for failures.
 - [ ] Your choice!
 Send me a gmail (ciscoheat) or create an issue here.